 About The Project

-Northwood’s project involves the advanced development and construction of the industrial oil shale & plastic waste processing plants for production of oil, electricity, ash products and fine chemicals, and as an environmental solution for the landfilling of non-biodegradable plastic waste.
+Northwood’s project involves the advanced development and construction of the industrial oil shale & plastic waste processing plants for production of oil, electricity, and ash products, and as an environmental solution for the landfilling of non-biodegradable plastic waste.

 - Northwood holds an oil shale license ( 2,961,000 m2 ), where the oil shale is overlying a phosphate deposit.